LandSandBoat/server/docs/task-journal/2026-03-16-self-hosted-ci-runners.md

 - ARC runner permissions are currently broad because the repo mirrors the existing cluster-admin runner pattern; this is functional but not least-privilege.
 - ARC `dind` mode is more privileged than ARC `kubernetes` mode, so it should stay limited to trusted private-repo workloads.
 - Workflows still need explicit self-hosted `cxi_` entrypoints before this runner set is actually used.
-- The BuildKit experiment is intentionally not the default path yet because rootless or daemonless BuildKit behavior depends on the runner image and container security model.

 ## Rollback Notes